|

 “Ruthless” won the first Belmont's $1,850 winners

-has been run every since, with the exception of 1911
+been run every since, with the exception of 1911 and

-and '12, and the Belmont has established itself
+'12, and the Belmont has established itself as the

-a rarity in American dirt races.
-The Belmont was even
+has become a rarity in American dirt races.
+The Belmont was

 But from 1890 through 1926, the race dropped down to